-Ann Fam Med 2022;20:157-163. https://doi.org/10.1370/afm.2792
+Ann Fam Med 2022;20:Online. https://doi.org/10.1370/afm.2792.

-Appeared as Annals "Online First" article.
+Annals "Online First" article.
+Accepted for publication in a later issue.

 INTRODUCTION

 The racialized health impacts of police violence1 and the COVID-19 pandemic2 have brought necessary conversations on racial injustice to the foreground of scientific and political discourse in the United States.
 Scientific and medical communities have been responsive with researchers increasingly studying racial health inequities.
 Academic publications have appropriately followed suit with special editions from journals such as JAMA, Health Affairs, and the American Journal of Public Health.
 Despite this, many historic and contemporary works documenting racial health disparities frequently recapitulate issues in the conceptualization, contextualization, and operationalization of race in quantitative health sciences research.
 Here we outline some of these specific pitfalls, discuss their implications, and provide recommendations for researchers to begin to address them.